-As writers, it becomes draining and tiring to continually imagine scenarios and worlds in which we can pour our imaginations and allow audiences to get lost in our creations.
-There's a feeling unlike any other after having a book published, riding on the subway and seeing a stranger so engrossed in your novel, seemingly unwilling to put it down to catch their stop.
+There's a feeling unlike any other after having a book published and seeing a stranger on the subway so engrossed in your novel, that they seem unwilling to put it down to catch their stop.
 It became a high that I would chase.
 My characters came to life on those pages, and I was unstoppable in my writing.
 I hadn't minded that I would go home to an empty apartment because I would go home to write, or reread my writing from the day or previous week.
 It wasn't until I was finally stuck in a case of writer's block so horrible I couldn't overcome it that I understood what was wrong with me.

-There was a day that I was on the subway, about to get off to walk to my apartment.
-It was the sixth week of my writer's block, and I had tried every method I could imagine, when a song started to play in my headphones that I had never heard.
-My phone must have saved this song accidentally so I went to switch it.
-But then I stopped.
+There was a day when I was on the subway about to get off to walk to my apartment.
+It was the sixth week of my writer's block-and I had tried every method I could imagine-when a song I had never heard before started to play in my headphones.
+My phone must have saved this song accidentally so I went to switch it-but then I stopped.
 The lyrics spoke so perfectly to me that I realized what I needed to do to fix my life and find that passion again.
 I needed to fix the hole in my heart, and in my life, that was so stupid deep.

-As I stepped off the subway, I really started to dive deep into the lyrics, relating them back to every decision I had made in my life up until that point.
-The books that have my name printed on the jacket cover, the countless hours filled with writing and editing and rereading, the launch parties and all the successes in the world-these could never amount to what this song was telling me about my entire career in those three minutes of song.
-The passion that the singer had, who I later discovered was Jon Bellion, opened my eyes to the lack of passion for writing that I had developed over the past month and a half.
+As I stepped off the subway I really started to dive deep into the lyrics, relating them back to every decision I had made in my life up until that point.
+The books that have my name printed on the jacket cover, the countless hours filled with writing and editing and rereading, the launch parties and all the successes in the world-these could never amount to what this song was telling me about my entire career in those three minutes.
+The passion of the singer, who I later discovered was Jon Bellion, opened my eyes to the lack of passion for writing that I had developed over the past month and a half.
 There was something that inspired me to understand what I needed to get myself out of the stupid deep funk I was submerged in.